What is Comfortis Chewable Tablets for Dogs and Cats?

 COMFORTIS chewable tablets offers the same formula for cats & dogs, kills fleas and controls flea infestations (Ctenocephalides felis) for one month.
 This easy to administer tablet kills fleas within 30 minutes and provides protection against fleas for 30 days.

-Dogs, Cats, Puppies & Kittens (14 weeks or older)
+Comfortis is for Dogs, Puppies, Cats &Kittens (14 weeks or older)

 The primary ingredient in Comfortis is Spinosad which kills fleas by causing excitation of the insect’s nervous system, leading to paralysis and rapid death.